80zone/ioc-extractor/README.md

 - Extracts:
   - IPv4 addresses
   - Domains
-  - Email addresses
+  - Emails
   - MD5 / SHA1 / SHA256 hashes
 - Reads input from a text file
+- Clean and structured output for easier analysis
-- Outputs results to the console
+- Can be extended to export results to CSV/JSON
-- Fully written in Python for easy use and modification

 ---

 ## 📂 Project Structure

-Add README with project description and usage